Learn how to easily identify your Apple Watch model and series numbers with this comprehensive guide, including images and step-by-step instructions.

 If you’re trying to troubleshoot a problem with your Apple Watch or are shopping for a band, you’ll want to know the series number or model number of your wearable.
-Currently, there are five models of Apple Watch (1st generation aka Series 0) to Apple Watch Series 4.
+Currently, there are twelve models of Apple Watch (1st generation aka Series 0), Apple Watch Series 1 to Series 8, Apple Watch SE (1st and 2nd generations), and the Apple Watch Ultra.
 Each series comes with its own set of model numbers.

 Find your Apple Watch model number

-3) Go down to Model and if it starts with the letter M, tap it.
-You’ll then see your model number beginning with the letter A.
+- Go down to Model Number, and if it (part number) starts with the letter M, tap it.
+You’ll then see your five-digit model number beginning with the letter A.

 Once you have your model number, you can head to the Apple support website to obtain your series number.
 Just search through the model numbers for each series until you see yours.

-Alternatively, you can look on the back of your Apple Watch.
+Alternatively, you can look at the back of your Apple Watch.
 The series number will be displayed, along with your Watch’s case size.

 It’s one of those simple little things, knowing the series or model number for your Apple Watch.
 But if you have never looked for either one, you might not have known where to find them until now.